 Strategies to be considered:

-Instead of investing in every single device and variant, organizations can choose to subscribe to a on-demand cloud-based device farm.
-The benefits of this strategy is that with a monthly fixed cost you not only have the first access to the latest devices and operating systems, but also any other old popular devices on which your end users have your apps installed on.
+Instead of investing in every single device and variant, organizations can choose to subscribe to an on-demand cloud-based device farm.
+The benefits of this strategy are that with a monthly fixed cost you not only have the first access to the latest devices and operating systems, but also any other old popular devices on which your end users have your apps installed on.

 At the same time of revenue generation, your business can be running healthily to pay a small amount of fixed fee to a third party vendor without the risk of going bankrupt at the early stage.